| |

 of a construction that requires the updating of its work methods and especially

+a precise definition of its future vision.
 An exercise of such scope could contain assessments and proposals related

 with methodology that are relevant for the preservation of the validity